Actindo-AG/Documentation/PIM/UserInterface/03g_Settings.md

   Click this button to display the search bar and search for an attribute.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of attributes.
+  Click this button to update the list of attributes.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
-  Click this button to display the filter editing bar and customize the active filters.
+  Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
-Alternatively, you can click directly a row in the table to select the attribute.
-If you click the checkbox in the header, all attributes in the table are selected.
+Alternatively, you can click directly a row in the list to select the attribute.
+If you click the checkbox in the header, all attributes in the list are selected.

 - [Add x differing attributes to set]
   Click this button to add the selected attribute(s) to the variant set.
 This button is only displayed, when the checkbox of an attribute is selected.
 The *x* in the button indicates the number of selected attributes.
 The *Attributes* window is closed.
-The differing attributes are displayed in the area *Attributes (differing)*.
+The differing attributes are displayed in the box *Attributes (differing)*.

-The table displays all available defining attributes.
+The list displays all available defining attributes.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Name*
   Attribute name.